-The approval of Order IET / 2805/2012 by the Minister Mr. SORIA, who allowed the period during which the concessionaires could give up the concession to be extended from 5 to 25 years, is indicative of the will to “shield” the illicit profit-making of ACS.
+The approval of the Ministerial Decree IET/2805/2012 by the Minister Mr. SORIA, which allowed the period during which the concessionaires could give up the concession to be extended from 5 to 25 years, is indicative of the will to «shield» the illicit profit-making of ACS.
 Although this extension affected the rest of the state’s gas storage facilities, it was especially convenient for ESCAL.
 Without this arbitrary extension, the resignation of ESCAL in July 2014 could not have occurred because it would have been submitted outside the allowed period.

 The prospectus for issuing bonds of the company «Watercraft Capital S.A.» recognized several risks for the concessionaire of the Castor project and for the bondholders, risks that never occurred due to the unjustified favourable treatment of the institutions.

 Firstly, the prospectus recalled that the resignation of the concessionaire (referred to in the document as «Borrower») could not be accepted by the Spanish Government, for reasons of public interest or even be subject to certain conditions, such as the requirement to carry out certain tasks by the concessionaire before delivering the facilities.